Code-domain NOMA in Massive MIMO: When is it Needed?: Spectral Efficiency

 {Notice that the UE does not know the precoded channels $(\vect{h}_{jk}^j)^{\Htran}\vect{W}_{li}$ since no pilots are transmitted in the DL.
 To mitigate the interference of the other UEs, it can only use its assigned spreading signature ${\bf {u}}_{jk}$.} We denote the vectorized version of $\vect{W}_{li}$ as $\vect{w}_{li}={\rm{vec}}(\vect{W}_{li})\in \mathbb{C}^{MN}$ and observe that

 Hence, $z_{jk}$ reduces to

 {As in the UL, \eqref{eq_received_signal_DL} is mathematically equivalent to the signal model of classical mMIMO.} Characterizing the capacity is harder in the DL than in the UL since it is unclear how the UE should best estimate the effective precoded channel $(\vect{g}_{jk}^j)^{\Htran}\vect{w}_{jk}$ needed for decoding.
-However, an achievable SE can be computed using the so-called hardening capacity bound, which has received great attention in the mMIMO literature \cite[Sec.~4.3]{massivemimobook} and will be adopted here as well.
+However, an achievable SE can be computed using the so-called hardening capacity bound, which has received great attention in the mMIMO literature \cite[Sec.~4.3]{massivemimobook} and will be adopted here as well.\footnote{The hardening bound is a standard information theoretic tool for the analysis of the capacity in the DL where channel state information is not available at the UE side.
+The practical and theoretical implications of these bounds can be found in mMIMO textbooks (e.g., \cite[Sec.
+4.3]{massivemimobook}).}

 \begin{lemma} The DL ergodic channel capacity of UE $k$ in cell $j$ in mMIMO-NOMA is lower bounded by

 where the effective SINR $\gamma_{jk}^{\rm {dl}}$ is given as